gsbadhan/elasticsearch/README.md

-# Example of spring with elastic-search.
+# Example of spring with elastic-search

+Main Artifacts used:
+ Elastic version: 2.4
+ Spring version : 4.2